amitmse/in_Python_/Data Prep/README.md

 # Pandas
 	In Python Panda library is similar to SAS.

-	The development of the pandas library relies on several other libraries to provide its functionality and performance.
- 	Some of the key libraries used in the development of pandas include:
+ 	The development of the pandas library relies on several other libraries.
+Some of the key libraries:
 		- NumPy: pandas is built on top of numpy, leveraging its efficient array processing capabilities.
 			 NumPy data structure is ndarray while pandas structures are Series (one-dimensional array,) and DataFrame (two-dimensional).